 I help my clients (multinationals, trade associations, governments and NGOs) seize the business opportunities and avoid/address the threats arising from regulatory, political and litigation developments.

-After having done my military service in the Spanish Navy on board of a frigate, I started my professional career as an in-house corporate lawyer in Spain.
+After completing my military service in the Spanish Navy on board of a frigate, I started my professional career as an in-house corporate lawyer in Spain.
 In 2001 I moved to Brussels to head the EU office of one of the leading Spanish foundations and co-founded and managed a small Brussels-based public affairs consultancy.